swiftlang/swift-evolution/proposals/0382-expression-macros.md

 The `#` syntax for macro expansion expressions was specifically chosen because Swift already contains a number of a `#`-prefixed expressions that are macro-like in nature, some of which could be implemented directly as expression macros.
 The macro referenced by the `identifier` must be an an expression macro, as indicated by `@freestanding(expression)` on the corresponding macro declaration.

 Both `function-call-argument-clause` and `trailing-closures` are optional.
 When both are omitted, the macro is expanded as-if the empty argument list `()` were provided.
 Macros are not first-class entities in the way functions are, so they cannot be passed around as values and do not need an "unapplied macro" syntax.
-This allows `#line` et al to be macros without requiring a them to be written as `#line()`.
+This allows `#line` et al to be macros without requiring them to be written as `#line()`.
 There is some precedent for this with property wrappers, which will also be used for attached macros.

 When a macro expansion is encountered in the source code, it's expansion occurs in two phases.
 The first phase is the type-check phase, where the arguments to the macro are type-checked against the parameters of the named macro, and the result type of the named macro is checked against the context in which the macro expansion occurs.
 This type-checking is equivalent to that performed for a function call (for function-like macros) or a property reference (for value-like macros), and does not involve the macro definition.